Aditya-Shrivastava/DSA-Python/README.md

-"# Data Structures and Algorithms implemented in Python"
+# Data Structures and Algorithms implemented in Python